-- To use any trap on land that does not have at least two (2) swivel points in its anchor chain. - To set any trap or snare on land without stakes, chains, drags or other anchoring such that any furbearer, coyote or wolf caught will be prevented from escaping with the trap. - To use a foothold trap that has a jaw spread over 6.5 inches, or 7 inches if outside laminated in land sets. - To use a foothold trap that has a jaw spread over 7.5 inches in water sets. - To use a body grip trap with a jaw spread over 7 inches on land. - To use a body grip trap with a jaw spread of 6-7 inches on land without the trap being recessed in a cubby at least 8 inches from the entrance. - To use any body grip trap with a jaw spread of more than 12 inches in water sets. - To use any foothold trap in a land set with an inside jaw spread of 5.5 inches or greater which does not have at least a 3/16-inch offset unless the trap has padded jaws. - To use any trap or snare that is not permanently marked with or doesn't have a tag securely attached with, a Department issued user-identification number or the name and address of the trapper using the trap or snare. - To set any snare on land which does not have a breakaway device or lock that has been designed to fail at 350 lbs. or less. - To anchor a snare with a drag.
+- To use any trap on land that does not have at least two (2) swivel points in its anchor chain. - To set any trap or snare on land without stakes, chains, drags or other anchoring such that any furbearer, coyote or wolf caught will be prevented from escaping with the trap. - To use a foothold trap that has a jaw spread over 6.5 inches, or 7 inches if outside laminated in land sets. - To use a foothold trap that has a jaw spread over 7.5 inches in water sets. - To use a body grip trap with a jaw spread over 7 inches on land. - To use a body grip trap with a jaw spread of 6 7 inches on land without the trap being recessed in a cubby at least 8 inches from the entrance. - To use any body grip trap with a jaw spread of more than 12 inches in water sets. - To use any foothold trap in a land set with an inside jaw spread of 5.5 inches or greater which does not have at least a 3/16-inch offset unless the trap has padded jaws. - To use any trap or snare that is not permanently marked with or doesn't have a tag securely attached with, an NMDGF-issued user-identification number or the name and address of the trapper using the trap or snare.